payplug/payplug-magento2/docs/CRONS.md

 # Asynchronous Order Status Updates (from v4.3.0)

 Starting with **version 4.3.0**, the Payplug module for Magento introduces an **asynchronous** workflow that runs **in parallel** with the standard (immediate) payment flow.
-This addition ensures that orders are updated automatically when confirmation is delayed by the bank or by Payplug, preventing them from getting stuck in “payment review.”
+This addition ensures that orders are updated automatically when payment confirmations are delayed by the bank or by Payplug, preventing them from getting stuck in “payment review.”

 ---